 So yes, all of that work was to create a backstory for a character who was part of the backstory of another character.
 You follow?

 Paramount Pictures reportedly planned to release the film.
 Maybe after seeing Brooks' bafflingly bad performance in the fake VH1 show, they reconsidered.
 Whatever it was, The Lamb never saw the light of day.
 And the finished manuscript will probably make some super fan at an auction very happy one day.

 Brooks pretty much abandoned the whole thing in less than a year and stopped mentioning the movie around 2002.
 His 2001 album Scarecrow reassured fans of his commitment to country music.
 And they reassured him of his ability to sell records, moving 5 million copies in the U.S. alone.

-He recently said he has no regrets over Chris Gaines, adding that he really liked the songs on the album.
+He has said he has no regrets over the Chris Gaines project, adding that he really liked the songs on the album.
 And he may even do another, who knows.

 But every Sept.
 28, never forget that moment you walked into the CD store and stared awkwardly at that lusty Chris Gaines gaze and said to yourself, "Wait a minute...is that Garth Brooks?"

 This post was originally published on September 28, 2016.